Dynamic Selection in Algorithmic Decision-making: Self-fulfilling Bias: An Example

-More importantly, the value of $\widehat{\alpha}$ (and hence the value of the self-fulling bias) may not be unique, which happens when equation~\eqref{eq:bias} contains multiple solutions.
+When there is the additional bias, the value of $\widehat{\alpha}$ (and hence the value of the self-fulling bias) may not be unique, which happens when equation~\eqref{eq:bias} contains multiple solutions.
 Figure~\ref{fig:equilibria} illustrates one such case and shows that the agents' beliefs converge to two different values in the long run.
 With multiple self-fulfilling biases, this example shows that agents can adopt different policies in the long run, even if the underlying production environment is the same.
-It therefore provides one explanation for why seemingly similar enterprises may choose different practices and result in persistent differences in performance, which is a central question in organizational economics and strategy (see, for example, \citealt{GibbonsHenderson12} for a review).
+This provides one explanation for why seemingly similar enterprises may choose different practices and result in persistent differences in performance, a central question in organizational economics and strategy (see, e.g., \citealt{GibbonsHenderson12} for a review).

+\begin{remark} There are few restrictions on the relationship between the true value $\alpha$ and the agent's long-run belief.
+For a given $\alpha$, the beliefs regarding $\alpha$ may converge in the long run to \emph{any} number of \emph{arbitrarily chosen} values in the long run.
+In other words, for a group of agents with the same initial beliefs, they can hold many very different beliefs in the long run.
+We formalize this in the following proposition, and the proof is given in the Appendix. \end{remark}